 A good place to start is to compare the cost of living in NZ with your current location, which can be browsed easily on sites such as Numbeo.
 This crowd-sourced website allows you to quickly discover the comparative costs of main points of interest, including rent, transport and a selection of groceries.
 Although not perfect (some of the data hasn’t been updated for 6 months or so) whether you’re coming from the UK, or elsewhere, this will give you a rough idea of how much your Sunday bacon will cost! ($9 bucks FYI!)

 It is also worth noting that New Zealand has a GST rate of 15% on almost everything you purchase, with the exception of your income and financial transactions (renting a home or, say, bank charges).
 You are liable to pay all the GST and other taxes when you become part of New Zealand’s society and economy.

 While it’s useful to see these stats, it’s also important to factor in your new salary if you’ll be working in NZ.
 It’s no use looking at new costs, and how you will afford them, with your current earnings in mind!
 A good place to establish an approximate salary based on occupation guide can be found via the Trade Me website here.

 To be able to comprehend how new living costs will affect you, you need to fully understand your current financial situation.
 This can be achieved by defining your current spend and disposable income, with a money planner.
 The website “Sorted” an independent money planner can help you with this!
-Check it out here!
+It’s pretty awesome and the best we have seen in a long time – Check it out here!